jaggzh/prp/README.md

 curl -O https://raw.githubusercontent.com/yourusername/prp/main/prp
 chmod +x prp

-# Create a project
+# Create a project and track dependencies (auto-installs!)
+## This creates the .prp dir local to the current working directory.
+The project name is used for later packaging up as `my-cool-project-deps.deb` that depends on the dependencies.
 ./prp n my-cool-project

-# Track what you're about to install (safe mode)
 ./prp t libjpeg-dev libpng-dev libtiff-dev

-# Install manually to test
-sudo apt install libjpeg-dev libpng-dev libtiff-dev

-# Add to project (respects pre-existing package states)
+# Add to project dependencies (respects pre-existing package states)
 ./prp a

 # Create meta-package and install